pyscript/pyscript-cli/CONTRIBUTING.md

 ## Run the tests

-After setting up your developer enviroment, you can run the tests with the following command from the root directory:
+After setting up your developer environment, you can run the tests with the following command from the root directory:

 ```shell
 pytest .